billygk/fe-games/README.md

 ## Pong game

 **description**: A simple Pong game implemented in JavaScript using Phaser.js.
-It has a user-controlled paddle and an AI-controlled opponent paddle.
 The game keeps track of the score and displays it on the screen.
 Our goal is to implement a multiplayer version of the game using WebSockets, so that two players can play against each other in real-time through a web browser.

 ![Image description](./pong-game-snapshot.png)